Central Virginia

 • 00:21:31

-Maybe this is just the fact that it's not in the world of construction.
+Maybe this is just the fact that it's not even formal construction, but it feels like it's like.

 • 00:21:44